odubno/gauss-naive-bayes/README.md

 ## Posterior Probability
 ![Alt text](img/posterior.jpg "Optional Title")

-Posterior Probability is our update believe given new features (data).
-We have to calculate the Posterior Probability for each class.
+Calculate the Posterior Probability for each class.

+Posterior Probability is the update belief given the new data (features).
-The predicted class is the class with the highest Posterior Probability.
+Predict the class by choosing the highest Posterior Probability.

-This method takes a single `test_row` and returns the Posterior Probability for each class.

 Using [Bayes Theorem](#bayes-theorem) from above:
 - [Prior Probability](#prior-probability)